International Student Graduate Study

 2. Provide proof of English language competency by submitting one of the following:

 - an official International English Language Testing Systems (IELTS) score, if English is not your native language.
-A minimum score of 6.5 is required; program requirements may vary.
+A minimum score of 6.5 is required.
+Minimum score requirements for specific graduate programs may vary.
+Please check with your graduate admission counselor.

 - completion of level 7 from Wisconsin English as a Second Language Institute.